 The high directionality of the hypercardioid polar pattern makes it a great starting point for the extreme directionality of a shotgun mic.

-In order for the shotgun mic to achieve its highly directional lobar-type pattern, an interference tube is fastened in front of the already directional hypercardioid or supercardioid capsule to narrow the polar pattern.
+For the shotgun mic to achieve its highly directional lobar-type pattern, an interference tube is fastened in front of the already directional hypercardioid or supercardioid capsule to narrow the polar pattern.

 Popular Choice For Close-Miking In Live, Film, And Noisy Environments